- Home

 Join a stoma association

-With your consent, the stomal therapy nurse will sign you up to a stoma (or ostomy) association.
-For a small annual membership fee, you will be able to obtain free stoma appliances and products.
-Stoma associations also provide assistance and information to members and coordinate support groups for people of all ages.
-The Australian Council of Stoma Associations represents stoma associations across Australia.
+The stomal therapy nurse will ask if you’d like to join a stoma (or ostomy) association.
+For a small yearly membership fee, you will be able to get free stoma appliances and products.
+Some stoma associations provide assistance and information and coordinate support groups.
+Visit the Australian Council of Stoma Association for more information.

 Register for the Stoma Appliance Scheme